MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

     > Before you begin setup, close any open programs, and ensure that there are no pending restarts on the computer.
 For example, if you've installed a server role by using System Center - Service Manager or have applied a security update, you might have to restart the computer, and then sign in to the computer with the same user account to finish the installation of the server role or the security update.

     > [!NOTE]
-    > If User Account Control is enabled, then you will be prompted to verify that you want to allow the setup program to run.
+    > If User Account Control is enabled, you will be prompted to verify that you want to allow the setup program to run.
 This is because it requires administrative access to make changes to the system.

 2. On the main page of the wizard, select **Install**.